markdgray/openhaldane/README.md

 For an embedded device that requires accurate timing, the choice of Python as a programming language may seem like a strange one.
 This choice was made as I want to improve my Python coding skills.

-# This should not be used as a primary or even secondary dive computer :ok_hand .
+# This should not be used as a primary or even secondary dive computer. :ok_hand:? .
 This project is merely a *science project*.
 Significant effort would be required to make this a reliable dive computer!

 If you would like to contribute or have any other questions, please contact me at m r m a r k g r a y _at_ g m a i l . c o m (no spaces).